bacxiukhonghanh/HCMUT_FakeNewsTFIDFLogisticRegression/README.md

 This repository contains the code we used for our fake news detector.
 The primary aim of this project is to develop a fake news detector for an arbitrary social network.
 The software will try to classify a post or status as true or fake news about the pandemic as soon as the post or status is sent to the web server and queued for being updated across the news feed of all users.

 Our project consists of:
-- User’s web browser: In our demonstration, this will be the news feed web page of the user.
 - Node.js web server: This web server will serve the news feed web page for users.
 It will also receive the new post data from users via HTTP POST requests, send the data to the Python REST API Server to be classified as true or fake news, and broadcast the new post data along with the classification result via socket.io connections.
 - Python REST API server: This Flask REST server will receive the new post data from the Node.js, predict whether the new post is true or fake news about the pandemic, and return the prediction result to the Node.js server so that the result can be sent to users.